chriscohen/codeception-drupal-content-types/README.md

       with test data and this is the data that will be used.
 Note that unless the field is mandatory and Drupal provides no default value for the field, testData can be left out of the yaml.
 If an array of values if provided, one can be chosen at random by the Field class.
 Special values can also be used here.
 See 'special values' below.
+    - **preSteps** optional steps to run before filling the field.
+This is an extension to the **pre** option, but any method can be run, not just click.
+The format is a two element array.
+The first element is the method name and the second element is an array of arguments to pass to the method. e.g. `["checkOption", ["#checkbox-name"]]` will call `$I->checkOption("#checkbox-name")` prior to filling the field.
+    - **postSteps** optional steps to run after filling a field.
+For example, `["waitForJs", ["return jQuery.active == 0;"]]` will wait for ajax calls to complete after field is filled before continuing.
 - **extras** is a list of all extras (elements to interact with on the node edit form) that aren't fields in their own right.
 See below for more.
+  - **globalExtras** is a list of the "reused" extras on this type.
+This works the same as globalFields but with things that are on the node form that are not actually fields.
 - **submit** is the CSS or XPath used to find the submit button on the node add or edit form for this content type.
 The Drupal default is "#edit-submit" and this can be omitted if you're using the default on your site.